SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Keeping friends together in debates.
 Some people don't keep them together to encourage socialization with new people.
 I think it's also good to keep them together to increase the fun they have in debate.
 However what's bad is keeping 2 friends and one stranger in a team which will alienate the stranger.

+Also it's important to alleviate anxiety, and make people associate good feelings with the soc.
+Make it very very clear that there's no winner and loser.

 The sneaky thing about our recruitment model is that what people will be doing before the end of round 3, is the same as what they'll be doing once they're recruited, which is coming to sessions every week.
 What difference do they feel then?
 To make them feel like there's a difference, you can say that now they're in the club, they have access to tournaments, merchandise, and the 'super exciting' exclusive WhatsApp group.